amrmustafa02/todo_list_flutter/README.md

 ## Demo
 https://www.linkedin.com/posts/amr-mustafa-58a80320b_flutter-github-mobileapp-activity-7076370730929594368-WoAg?utm_source=share&utm_medium=member_desktop
 ## Features
-- Can sign in with google account ,facebook account and email & password
-- Show trending movies
-- Show movie details
-- Show videos for movies
-- Show reviews for movies
-- Can add moview to your favourite list
-- Show actor details
-- Can search on any movie
+- Making Authentication by using the Firebase Authentication.

+- Verify user email by using Firebase.

+- Ability to add new task with chosen time.

+- Ability to edit, delete and change time for the task.

+- Ability to reset password using Firebase.

 ## About project
+- Supported Languages:
+   - Arabic.
+   - English.

+- Supported dark theme.

-- Using firebase as database
+- Using Firestore database as the backend for my application.

-- Applying MVVM archticture pattern
-- Using bloc as statemanagment
+- Using provider as the State Management.
-- Using http package to call API

 ## 🚀 About Me